Where Social Media Meets E-Commerce = Social Commerce

 Social commerce tends to be most popular among two distinct consumer groups, those outside Tier 1 and Tier 2 cities and Generation-Z. Those in more rural areas have limited access to information so online reviews and bargains play an important role in their purchasing decisions.
 Gen-Z, on the other hand, is always trying to keep up with the latest trends so naturally, social commerce platforms are an ideal place to find them.

-In this article, I’ll go over the top 3 social commerce platforms and why they should definitely be on your radar if you have any interest in selling online in China.
+In this article, I’ll go over the top 3 social commerce platforms and why they should definitely be on your radar of shopping apps in China if you have any interest in selling online in China.

 #1.
 XiaoHongShu – Instagram, Pinterest, and Amazon in One!